reallinshengxiang/reallinshengxiang.github.io/_pages/about.md

   • Build general search algorithms and apply them to Pacman scenarios.
   • Design agents for the classic version of Pacman.Implement both minimax and expectimax search and evaluation function design.
   • Implement value iteration and Q-learning.
 Then apply them to a simulated robot controller (Crawler) and Pacman.
   • Using Bayesian networks and factoring, the implementation progresses from localizing a single stationary ghost to hunting swarms of multiple moving ghosts with ruthless efficiency.
+  • Using Machine Learning for Number Classification, Language Recognition, Convolutional Neural Networks, Attention, Character-GPT, etc.
 - *2024.9-2024.11*, **Design and Development of Computer Architecture** (Under the supervision of Prof. Dan Garcia)
   • Creating a playable snake game in C Programming Language.
   • A simple machine learning algorithm for classifying handwritten digits is implemented using RISC-V assembly code.